 That in itself can make huge changes for many, privately, in schools and in the public and the corporate world.
 What a gift for the world.
 Everybody should have a set of keys.

-We do appreciate that the people in Greenland share destiny with many other indigenous people.
+I do appreciate that the people in Greenland share destiny with many other indigenous people.
 Sadly their story is not unique.
 We hear similar stories from the whole of the Inuit/Eskimo world (Canada, Alaska, Siberia, Greenland, Lapland) as well as American Indians, Australian Aboriginals, tribes in South America and Africa etc. etc.

 Our goal is to use Greenland as a model and then to offer the results to other people in the world.